 Step 5.
 Consider dividing test cases into sets if necessary

-You should consider subdividing your Test Cases into sets (subsets) to test some certain scenarios.
+It would help if you considered subdividing your Test Cases into sets (subsets) to test specific scenarios.
 If you aim for writing an effective test case, you should mention these special functions of the test cases one by one.
 Ensure that all scenarios (positive and negative) are included.
-For example, the test case that verifies error conditions should be written apart from functional test case and have steps to verify the error messages.
+For example, the test case that verifies error conditions should be written apart from functional test cases and have steps to check the error messages.

 Step 6.
 Ensure that it is readable and simply apprehensible

-You should keep in mind that the Test Case will not always be carried out by the one who designs it.
-So the tests should be simply apprehensible, readable and to-the-point.
+It would help if you kept in mind that the Test Case will not always be carried out by designing it.
+So the tests should be simply apprehensible, readable, and to-the-point.

 Step 8.
 Make sure about maintenance and updates

 It's of great importance to sure that the Test Case is eternally updated as per the lately introduced changes in the app they apply to.
 Always consider updating the existing Test Cases before you start writing a new one!